Tichau/FileConverter/docs/BUILDING.md

 ## CI

-The GitHub Actions workflow uses `microsoft/setup-msbuild`, restores the solution, builds Release x64, and uploads application and installer artifacts when available.
+The GitHub Actions workflow uses `microsoft/setup-msbuild`, restores the solution, builds Release x64 through `build.ps1`, and uploads application and installer artifacts when available.

+The manual `release` workflow builds the same Release x64 output, renames the MSI to a versioned release artifact, zips the app output, and creates a draft GitHub release.